DMVis/DMVis/documentation/components/label.md

 - Type: `number | string`
 - Defaults: `textOpacity`

-Opacity of the background behind the label.
+The opacity of the background behind the label.

 ## hasPointerEvents